dpc10ster/RJafrocBook/docs/10-OR-analysis.md

 (\#eq:ORModel1RMT)
 \end{equation}

-*In the [@RN1450] one models the figure-of-merit, not the pseudovalues, indeed this is one of the key differences from the DBMH method.*
+*In the [@RN1450] one models the figure-of-merit, not the pseudovalues, indeed this is one of the key differences from the DBM method.*

 Recall that $\{c\}$ denotes a *set of cases*. \@ref(eq:ORModel1RMT) models the observed figure-of-merit $\theta_{i\{c\}}$ as a constant term $\mu$ plus a treatment dependent term $\tau_i$ (the treatment-effect) with the constraint: